Privacy Principles

 The web is a social and technical system made up of information flows.
 Because this document is specifically about privacy as it applies to the web, it focuses on privacy with respect to information flows.

 The web is for everyone ([For-Everyone]).
-It should be "a platform that helps people and provides a net positive social benefit" ([ETHICAL-WEB]).
+It should be "a platform that helps people and provides a net positive social benefit" ([ethical-web-principles]).
 One of the ways in which the web serves people is by seeking to protect them from surveillance and the types of manipulation that data can enable.

 Information can be used to predict and to influence people, as well as to design online spaces that control people's behaviour.
 The collection and processing of information in greater volume, with greater precision and reliability, with increasing interoperability across a growing variety of data types, and at intensifying speed is leading to a concentration of power that threatens private and public liberties.
 What's more, automation and the increasing computerisation of all aspects of our lives both increase the power of information and decrease the cost of a number of intrusive behaviours that would be more easily kept in check if the perpetrator had to be in the same room as the victim.